slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Waiting is painful.
 Forgetting is painful.
 But not knowing which to do is the worst kind of suffering."
 -- Paulo Coelho*

+Accept loss.
+Surrender conceals great power: lulling the enemy into complacency, it give you time to recoup, time to undermine, time for revenge.

 In order to come back you have to go away.
 Use this opportunity to re-create yourself.
 If you didn’t quit anything you would be still playing with toddlers.
-Sometimes good things fall apart so better things can fall together.
 Every story has an end, but in life every end is just a new beginning.
-Surrender conceals great power: lulling the enemy into complacency, it give you time to recoup, time to undermine, time for revenge.

 > *"Close some doors today.
 Not because of pride, incapacity or arrogance, but simply because they lead you nowhere."
 -- Paul Coelho*